blackberry/WebWorks-Community-APIs/BB10-Cordova/Distimo/README.md

 Cordova Distimo Analytics Plugin For Blackberry 10 (incomplete)
 ===============================================================

+Important Note: the source file of the plugin is hosted [here](https://github.com/blackberry/DistimoSDK-PhoneGap-Plugin).

 ## Overview

 This plugin was written based on the Android and iOS versions of the [Distimo SDK](https://github.com/distimo/DistimoSDK-PhoneGap-Plugin/tree/master/src).